andrescosta/jobico-cloud/README.md

 ### Creation

-Before proceeding with the cluster creation, install the dependencies described in this section [Prerequisites](#prerequisites) and generate the **cloud-init cfg** files by running:
+Before proceeding with the cluster creation, install the dependencies described in the section [Prerequisites](#prerequisites) and generate the **cloud-init cfg** files by running:

 ```bash
 $ ./cluster.sh cfg